adamfowleruk/mljs/planning.md

     - tripleconfig and ontologies
     - searchresults and custom renderers
     - semanticcontext.setContentContext(searchcontext)
+    - Have workplace widget add and load a script line for page custom js files list (page config section?)
    - Missing basics
     - geocontext
     - Support other basic types in widget/context config